Incremental Materialized View: How to Keep Derived State Fresh in Real Time

 Incremental materialized views solve the preparation gap — they keep derived state current as source table data changes.
 They don't solve the retrieval gap.
 And for automated decisions that act on derived state alongside raw data, the retrieval gap is where the wrong decisions happen.

-This is the architecture behind a context lake: a single system that ingests operational state from systems of record via CDC, computes derived context (aggregations, velocity features, embeddings) continuously as source table data changes, and serves all retrieval patterns — point lookups, range scans, aggregations, full-text search, vector similarity — from one consistent snapshot.
-No data warehouse batch cadence.
-No pipeline hops.
+Tacnode is a PostgreSQL-compatible context lake — a single system that ingests operational state via CDC, holds raw and derived data together, and serves every retrieval pattern (point lookups, aggregations, full-text search, vector similarity) from one consistent snapshot.

 If your materialized views feed dashboards or a data warehouse, the systems above work well — pick the one that fits your infrastructure.
 If your materialized views feed automated decisions that act on derived state alongside raw state under concurrent load, the question isn't which system refreshes fastest.
 It's whether the view and the rest of the context the decision needs are served from the same moment in time.